 The Retreat's Uniformed Service Program (USP) offers specialized training and support for men and women in uniform (active or retired) who are struggling with serious duty-related problems including PTSD, depression, and addiction.

 What to Expect

 Active and retired men and women from a variety of uniformed services come to our private Vermont campus to address a variety of personal struggles involving things like post-traumatic stress disorder (PTSD), depression, stress, anxiety, abuse of alcohol and other drugs, and addiction.
 Our program allows you to receive care in the company of peers--people just like you -- who understand what it means to serve others.

 When you arrive at USP, a trained staff member will orient you.
 You'll meet with your personal clinician to discuss what brought you to the program and your treatment goals.
 You'll also meet with a medical doctor to discuss treatment and medication options.

 Throughout your stay in USP, you'll have one-to-one sessions with members of our staff to discuss your needs, review your progress, and develop a plan for care that will work for you after you leave the program.

-- Partial Hospital--includes six to seven groups per day and meets six days a week (Mon--Sat.) from 8:15 am to 4:15 pm.
+- Partial Hospital--includes six to seven groups per day and meets five days a week (Mon--Fri.) from 8:15 am to 4:15 pm.